oceanmallik/pocket/README.md

-# pocket
-A private pocket for easy to access notes
+# A repository that holds great resources